haimbilia/BuyHub/readme.txt

     => 054255 - Unable to reach location if redirect from notification listing in admin.
     => 054265 - missing sms template on seller end
-    => 053744 - when cancellation is approved and amount is not refunded then the amount is not coming under stats
+    => 053744 - when cancellation is approved and amount is not refunded then the amount is not coming under stats => 054447 - when product having multiple options then on detail page> options are not listing properly

 Develop